backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/AWS Storage Gateway SOA.md

 - Looking at *cache efficiency*
 	- Look at the `CacheHitPercent` metric (you want it to be *high*)
 	- Look at the `CachePercentUsed` (you *don't want it to be too high*)
-- Create a larger cache disk
+- If the **`CachePercentUsed` is very high then create a larger cache disk**
-	- Use the cached volume to clone a new volume of a larger size
+	- Use the cached volume to *clone a new volume of a larger size*.
-	- Select the new disk as the cached volume
+	- In the AWS Management Console, edit the local disks, then select the new disk as the cached volume.